Orange-OpenSource/conllueditor/README.md

 # Editing

-More help on editing can be found by clicking the `help` button.
+More help on editing can be found by clicking the `Help` button.

 If the server has been (re)started reload the page in your navigator.